Let Loose ! Beechams and 1967 - 1970

 There were other notable moments - like the night we spent with Billy Connolly in the bar at the Cricket Club, laughing and drinking into the early hours.
 He was doing a tour of the folk clubs with "The Humblebums" and had no gig that night so wandered in for a drink.
 He was as crazy as he is now, I guess we should have known he was destined for great things.
 There was Tim Hart and Maddie Prior (later of Steeleye Span), Martin Carthy, Dave Swarbrick (Fairport Convention), Mike Harding (the Rochdale Cowboy), Gerry Rafferty - the names go on.
 If only we knew then how famous they would become - but in those days they were just struggling to make a living around the folk clubs.
 Magical moments to look back on, but there was a gathering storm on the horizon.

 Kathryn Barnard and I were almost engaged in 1969, however that brief ecstatic moment wasn't to last.
 I still remember the stress of being grilled by her father, Norman, about my future prospects!
 To be honest, at that time, they weren't awe inspiring.
 The "Dear John" letter turned up a few weeks later. (thoughtfully she waited until after my accountancy exams).
 The event hit me like a stone wall - and for the next year life was something of a blur.
-I took the ring I'd collected the day before back to the jewellers (it was meant to be a surprise but the surprise was on me) and blew all the money for the engagement on a shopping spree in Manchester.
+I cancelled the ring at the jewellers and blew all the money for the engagement on a shopping spree in Manchester.
 (When the going gets tough, the tough go shopping!).
 I may have been down, but at least I was down and dressed to kill.
 I've spent years trying to figure out what went wrong, maybe she had cold feet at the prospect of living amongst "those dark satanic mills", more likely it was down to my immaturity at the time.
 (Some things never change).

 I never saw her again but if you are out there somewhere, Kathryn, I really do hope you found happiness.
 Anyway, by 1970 she married and that closed a chapter on my life.
 I learned a salutory lesson from the experience and, apart from the thought of meeting her new boyfriend and shaking him warmly by the throat, it's that you should never keep your feelings to yourself or give up something so important without a fight.